-Trying to learn how to take good care of your wheelchair?
-I will teach you the steps and tools that you need to keep your wheelchair in good shape.
+Are you trying to learn how to care for your wheelchair properly?
+I will teach you the steps and tools to keep your wheelchair in good shape.

 Here is a wheelchair maintenance checklist for you.
 Check it out!